Jamy75/Projet-final/README.md

 # Projet-final

-My final project as data analyst, i decided to choose the subject about underage asylum seeker.
+My final project as junior data analyst, I decided to choose the subject about underage asylum seeker.

 ●	Project management on Trello